 “Are you ready?”

-Mary reached out and gently grabbed Barnaby’s arm.
-“Thank you for everything you have done.
+Mary reached out and gently grabbed Levi’s arm.
+“Thank you for helping us.
 May the good Lord bless you.”

-“Yes, thank you mate,” William added and he squeezed Barnaby’s shoulder.
+“Yes, we are obliged, mate,” William added and he squeezed Levi’s shoulder.

-Barnaby smiled back at them both.
-“I can baptize only one of you at a time and when you vanish I am not certain where you will go.
+Levi nodded.
+“I can baptize only one of you at a time and when you vanish I am not certain if you will be together.
 There is no marriage in Heaven.
 Perhaps you should hug each other once more.”

 They both nodded.
 “We understand,” Mary answered.
-She looked sad and anxious like a woman departing from her true love at the airport.
+She hung her head like a woman departing from her true love at the airport.
 “We said our good-byes to one another on the shore.”

 William embraced her one final time.
 “I love you Mary.”